Home » New Music » Currently Reading:

 and i agree that it kinda seems like they’re giving up their own thing to jump on the chillwave bandwagon.

-6. David Payne says:
+4. David Payne

 hey Mel could be right on – if she wasn’t born when Haring was popular in the late 80’s – in fact by the mid 90’s this ‘free’ style had become daggy, maybe it was because hack ad agencies used it to sell crap holidays.